noble-assets/noble/docs/tokenfactory_quickstart.md

-# Tokenfactory Quickstart
+# Tokenfactory Quick Start

 ### The goal of this document is to run through the necessary commands to mint a tokenfactory asset.

-The following steps assume the following:
+The steps below assume the following:
-- Just the "owner" account was set at genesis
+- Just the "owner" account was set at genesis (This is a mandatory step to start the chain).
 - The keys are named as follows (this is relevant for the `--from` flag):
     - Owner -> owner
     - Master Minter -> masterminter